mcndt/mcndt.dev-v1/content/posts/questions-to-ask-your-interviewer.md

 4. Is this a newly created position or am I filling in for someone who left?
 5. How many rounds of interviews will there be?
 6. How many other candidates are there for this role?
+7. (For startups and small companies) Who are your main competitors?
+What is your unique selling point?

 ## Team and planning